ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 **9\.** Manipulate a file

 The most straightforward way to manipulate a file is to open it in a text editor, such as nano, and make the necessary modification, and then save it.
 However, when the file is getting big, this way of manipulating a file is very inefficient.
 Therefore, we are going to use the command ***sed*** to accomplish the goal. "sed" is short for "stream editor".
-It allows the user to filter and tranform the text.
+It allows the user to filter and transform the text.
 The syntax of a sed command is ***sed [OPTIONS] [SCRIPT] [INPUT]***.
 For example:

     sed 's/\t/,/' sed.txt

 This command changes the first occurence of a TAB to a comma.
-In order to change all occurence of a TAB to a comma, we would use the following command:
+In order to change all occurrence of a TAB to a comma, we would use the following command:

     sed 's/\t/,/g' sed.txt